 If married outside Indonesia, a Surat Laporan Perkawinan di Luar Negeri (Registration Letter of Marriage Abroad) from your catatan sipil (civil registration office).
 Preferably, this letter should be completed immediately after marriage, upon return to Indonesia.
 However, you may be able to arrange it at a later date.

 Surat Pernyataan dan Jaminan (Sponsorship Statement Letter).
 You can download a sample here.
 Print it out, then affix Rp 6,000 materai stamp and have your spouse sign over the materai.

 If married in Indonesia, a certificate of no impediment from your embassy.
-You should have already have this, as it is one of the requirements for marriage in Indonesia.
+You should have already have this, because is one of the requirements for marriage in Indonesia.
 If your embassy is not able to provide it, ask if they can notarize a statutory declaration, as this document is also acceptable.

 Bank statement with a minimum balance of at least USD 1,500 (or Rupiah equivalent) in the name of the Indonesian spouse.
 This requirement is new as of November 2016.